-Getting motor insurance on your return to Ireland
+Getting motor insurance when you return to Ireland

-Drivers in Ireland are legally obliged to have motor insurance under the Road Traffic Act 1961.
+By law, you must have motor insurance to drive in Ireland.
 Motor insurance (also known as car insurance) protects you against liability in the event of an accident.

-This document covers buying motor insurance after your return to Ireland.
-It includes information on how to show evidence of your driving history abroad and what to do if you are refused cover by Irish insurance providers.
+This page has information on buying car insurance when you return to Ireland, how to show evidence of your driving history abroad and what to do if you are refused cover by Irish insurance providers.

-A no claims discount (also known as no claims bonus) is a discount on car insurance given to drivers who do not have any claims on their record.
-You can build up a no claims bonus over the years and gives the policyholder a substantial reduction in the cost of premiums.
+A no claims bonus (also known as no claims discount) is a percentage discount on car insurance given to drivers who do not have any claims on their record.
+You can build up a no claims bonus over the years and it will lower the cost of your car insurance.

 Do insurers take my driving history abroad into account?

-Each motor insurer will take different circumstances into account when developing a car insurance quote for returning emigrants.
+Each motor insurer will take different circumstances into account when giving you a car insurance quote.

-A protocol agreed between the Department of Finance and Insurance Ireland means that since 2017, insurers will take overseas driving experience into consideration as long as you can provide proof of claims-free driving experience abroad.
+A protocol agreed between the Department of Finance and Insurance Ireland means that insurers will take overseas driving experience into account as long as you can provide proof of claims-free driving experience abroad.

-In general, motor insurers will take into account your no claims history from the EEA and Switzerland, Australia, New Zealand, Japan, Canada, South Africa, and the USA.
+In general, motor insurers will take your no claims history into account from the EEA, the UK, Switzerland, Australia, New Zealand, Japan, Canada, South Africa, and the USA.
 Some insurers may accept your no claims history from other countries not included in this list.

-When buying car insurance in Ireland you may be asked to supply proof of your driving history and no claims record.
+When buying car insurance in Ireland you may be asked for proof of your driving history and no claims record.
 Make sure you have the following documents: